 Hello! 안녕하세요 – Annyeonghaseyo

 Therefore, it was very important for me to manage my time well in order to complete my presentation, as well as spending time with my host family.
-I divided my week into two parts: from Monday to Thursday, I would spend time to work on my presentation and on Friday and Saturday I would shop and prepare gifts for my host family.
+I divided my week into two parts: from Monday to Thursday, I would spend time to work on my presentation and on Friday and Saturday I would go shopping and prepare gifts for my host family.

-Every day, I came to the coffee studio with my team to work on my presentation.
+Every day, I came to the coffee studio with my team to work on the presentation.
 After class, I and my teammates went to the study room to start doing research and creating the slides.
 We usually spend 5 – 6 hours to work on the powerpoint.

 Briefly, about my presentation, my team decided to present about Russia and their international trades.
 Specifically, we were going to talk about Russia’s population, GDP, history, and the current government.
 This information helped us understand more about the background of this country and partially explain their current economic problems.
 From there, we would find out why Russia is a protectionist country.
 Finally, we would give the examples of their trades with the EU and Ukraine to support our explanation about Russia’s protectionist policies.